Roadtrip um den Mont Ventoux (Frankreich)

 Where next?

 There are many villages in Provence that are worth a visit, in addition to the more well-known ones mentioned above.
-We think of course of
+I think of course of

 • Goult and its café de la poste, on the village square